da Vinci FAQs

 Who makes the robot?

-Intuitive Surgical of Sunnyvale, Calif., makes the da Vinci®.
+Intuitive Surgical of Sunnyvale, CA., makes the da Vinci®.

 Why is it called the da Vinci® Surgical System?